s221516/IOTunderwater/Lister.md

+To Do:
+- Investigate easy programable solution to output all kind of waves - test with arduino uno maybe (Felipe).
+- Investigate how to connect to signal generator and osciloscope to computer - ask for cables
+- meld til kursus
+- Fix github, så Lister ikke findes

 StepX:
 - How do to modulate a carrier wave?

-Step2:
+Step2: (mostly understood)
 - Geneartor - what dooes the generator actually output?
 Is it a match?
 - Speaker - what does 8 ohm and 30 Watt means.
 And how does it relate to signal generator.
 - In general what should work?
 Big paper

-To Do:
-- fix equipment list
-- meld til kursus

 To buy:
 - (ekstra amplifier)